Alex Song: Where did it all go wrong? | Goal.com

 Finally, against another Merseyside outfit, and in fairly similar fashion to the Everton assist – except Song was in the inside-left position this time, just in Liverpool’s half – the team’s playmaker played in RvP with a well-weighted through ball over the top for the Dutchman to side-foot past Pepe Reina to win the game 2-1 for the Gunners in the 92nd-minute.

-All three assists were match winners, and while they all required top finishes from van Persie and Henry, the quality of the passes were sublime and it seemed like another Wenger decision to look within rather than splurge was looking like a masterstroke.
+All three assists were match winners, and while they all required top finishes from van Persie and Henry, the quality of the passes were sublime and it seemed like Wenger's decision to look within rather than splurge was a masterstroke.

-With his best season yet, and with the structure at Arsenal, everything seemed set up for Song to become the Gunners’ next big thing…but everything changed after Barcelona came calling.
+With his best season yet, and considering the structure at Arsenal, everything seemed set up for Song to become the Gunners’ next big thing…but everything changed after Barcelona came calling.

+At 24, the former Cameroon international joined the Blaugrana, but his time in Spain came nowhere close to his last few years in North London.

 Unfortunately for the player, his prime years were underwhelming and he ultimately failed to deliver on the promise of that 2011-12 campaign.